-Equipment financing refers to a loan used to purchase business-related equipment, such as a restaurant oven, a vehicle, or a copier scanner.
-Equipment loans provide for periodic payments that include interest and principal over a fixed term.
+Equipment financing refers to a loan used to purchase business-related equipment.
+Such as a restaurant oven, a vehicle, or a copier scanner.
+Equipment loans provide periodic payments over a fixed term, including interest and principal.
 As security for the loan, the lender may require a lien on the equipment as collateral against your debt.
-Once the loan is paid in full, you own the equipment free of any lien.
+Once you pay the loan in full, you own the equipment free of the lien.
 The structure of an equipment loan may also impose a lien upon additional business assets or require a personal guarantee.
-Failure to pay your loan may result in the repossession of your business assets or your personal assets—in the case of a personal guarantee.
+Failure to pay your loan may result in your business or personal assets repossessing.
+In the case of a personal guarantee.
 A careful review of the loan terms is vital to understanding your risk.

-For example, if you are opening a restaurant you will need a significant amount of equipment, including a commercial range, ovens, and a refrigerator.
-Let us say the equipment costs total $75,000.
-You apply and are approved for an equipment loan equal to 80% of the equipment’s cost, or $61,500.
-That means your out-of-pocket expenses will be $13,500, and you can retain $61,500 in your cash reserves to offset all the other costs associated with a new business including the cost of the space, marketing, and advertising, and permits, and licenses.
+For example, if you are opening a restaurant, you will need a lot of equipment, including a commercial range, ovens, and a refrigerator.
+Let us say the equipment costs a total $75,000.
+You apply and get approval for an equipment loan equal to 80% of the equipment’s cost, or $61,500.
+That means your out-of-pocket expenses will be $13,500, and you can retain $61,500 in your cash reserves to offset all the other costs associated with a new business, including the space, marketing, advertising, permits, and licenses.

-Equipment financing is distinct from equipment leasing, wherein you pay the owner of the equipment periodic rent for use of the equipment over an agreed-upon period.
-At the end of the leasing term, unless you agree with the owner on renewal terms or a buyout, the equipment is returned to the owner.
+Equipment financing is distinct from equipment leasing, wherein you pay the owner of the equipment periodic rent for use over an agreed-upon period.
+Unless you agree with the owner on renewal terms or a buyout at the end of the lease term.
+The equipment is returned to the owner.
 Generally, the qualifications for leasing are less stringent than for financing; however, if the equipment is necessary to your business, the endless payments on leased equipment without the prospect of future outright ownership may prove a more costly option.

 Equipment Financing Rates and Terms

 As with all financing, rates and terms will vary depending on an applicant’s qualifications and current market conditions.
-The below are some sample rates and terms you can expect when shopping for an equipment loan.
+Below are sample rates and terms you can expect when shopping for an equipment loan.